 Architect and/or structural engineer must be familiar with the Secretary of the Interior’s Standards for the Treatment of Historic Properties and licensed in the state of Colorado.

-Architect and/or structural engineer must attend an initial consultation with an HC-SHF Historic Preservation Specialist and Contracts Specialist at the commencement of the grant contract.
+Architect and/or structural engineer must attend an initial consultation with an SHF Historic Preservation Specialist and Contracts Specialist at the commencement of the grant contract.
 At that meeting, whoever will be processing the financial reports and payment requests must also be present.